Joe & Melissa Gorga Mourn Sudden Loss

 Joe and Melissa Gorga are mourning the loss of one of their friends who died suddenly.

-The “Real Housewives of New Jersey” stars both shared posts on their respective social media accounts after learning that their friend, Miami socialite J.D.
+The “Real Housewives of New Jersey” stars both shared posts on their respective social media accounts after learning that their friend, Miami socialite J.R.
 Ridinger, had died.

 The news was confirmed by Ridinger’s wife in a lengthy, heartbreaking Facebook post.